endlessm/everlasting-candy/doc/WorldBuilding.md

 3. Use the Inspector to customise the playback options or to use a different audio file.

+### Falling candy

+Put replacement images into the `Image/Candy` subdirectory of your world.
+They will fall in a shuffled order when you play your world.

 ### Background

 1. Open your world's `World.tscn` file in the Editor's 2D view.